mauratee/pokemon-js-site/README.md

 # About

 Let's look at some Pokemon!
-This project queries the free, Restful [PokeAPI](https://pokeapi.co/) to display information about up to 100 Pokemon at a time.
-This project uses a simple Flask server written in Python 3.8.10 and JavaScript, jQuery, HTML and CSS to query and display information to the user.
+This project queries the free, restful [PokeAPI](https://pokeapi.co/) to display information about up to 100 Pokemon at a time.
+This project also uses a simple Flask server written in Python 3.8.10 and JavaScript, jQuery, HTML and CSS to query and display information to the user.

 # How to Access the Project